RebeccaM21/RebeccaM21/README.md

 | <a href="https://github.com/RebeccaM21/BankChallenge--JavaScript"> Bank | TBC | JavaScript, Jasmine |
 | <a href="https://github.com/RebeccaM21/AirportChallenge--JavaScript"> Airport | TBC | JavaScript |
 | <a href="https://github.com/RebeccaM21/ScrabbleChallenge--JavaScript"> Scrabble | TBC | JavaScript |

+<h3 align="left">💼 Work Experience</h3>
+<strong>  Associate Software Engineer - Holland & Barrett </strong>
+<br> July 2024 - Present

+- Led the migration of the checkout page within the app to a company-wide backend tool, ensuring seamless integration and improved functionality
+- Demonstrated strong communication skills by effectively translating complex technical concepts and decisions for non-technical audiences, specifically when working with UX and QA teams
+- Displayed a strong product mindset, consistently prioritizing customer needs and leveraging data-driven insights to resolve customer complaints and enhance the user experience

+<strong>  Graduate Software Engineer - IMG ARENA </strong>
+<br> April 2023 - June 2024

+- Performed highly across four teams, two back-end and two front-end focussed, to contribute to the delivery of scalable and well-tested JavaScript applications using React and Next.JS.
+- Utilised AWS Cloud Services and JAVA, alongside other back-end engineers, to improve the quality of video streaming for an optimal user experience.
+- Extensive use of unit tests & playwright tests to produce well-tested JavaScript applications with 90%+ coverage.

 <h3 align="left">💻 Coding Experience</h3>